ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ### Join Response {#join-response}

-On receiving the Join Request, the KDC processes it as defined in {{Section 4.3.1 of RFC9594}}, and returns a success or error response.
+Upon receiving the Join Request, the KDC processes it as defined in {{Section 4.3.1 of RFC9594}}, and returns a success or error response.

 If the 'client\_cred' parameter is present, the KDC verifies the signature in the 'client\_cred\_verify' parameter.
 As PoP input, the KDC uses the value of the 'scope' parameter from the Join Request as a CBOR byte string, concatenated with N_S encoded as a CBOR byte string, concatenated with N_C encoded as a CBOR byte string.

 As public key of the joining node, the KDC uses either the one included in the authentication credential retrieved from the 'client\_cred' parameter of the Join Request, or the one from the already stored authentication credential from previous interactions with the joining node.
 The KDC verifies the signature used as PoP evidence by means of the public key of the joining node, according to the signature algorithm used in the group and possible corresponding parameters.

 In case of any Join Request error, the KDC and the joining node follow the procedure defined in {{join-error}}.

-In case of success, the KDC responds with a Join Response, whose payload formatted as a CBOR map MUST contain the following fields as per {{Section 4.3.1 of RFC9594}}:
+In case of success, the KDC responds with a Join Response, whose payload is formatted as a CBOR map and MUST contain the following fields as per {{Section 4.3.1 of RFC9594}}:

 - 'gkty': this field specifies the key type "Group_PubSub_Keying_Material" (REQ18) registered in {{iana-ace-groupcomm-key}} for the 'key' parameter.